 BLACKBERRIES & RASPBERRIES

 Raspberry picking opened again Summer 2015 after a two year temporary shut down and rehabilitation.
-We’ve decided to re-plant our Nova varieties, as well as a few test varieties, after losing them to a vicious fly two summers ago.
-Next year, we hope to have a bountiful crop for our U-Pickers to enjoy!
+We’ve decided to re-plant our Nova varieties, as well as a few test varieties, after losing them to a vicious fly in 2013.
+We produce red, yellow, double gold, and black raspberry varieties, with an extension plan highlighting our upcoming season.

-We grow these berries as minor crops in order to provide a little diversity in taste, and also to give people a chance to try something different.
+We grow these fruits as minor crops in order to provide a little diversity in taste, and also to give people a chance to try something different.
 These berries were growing here in great numbers during the early 1800’s.
 They are still grown widely in England and throughout Europe.
 The currants are used in juices and many people drink their juice instead of orange juice because of the high vitamin C content.
 Currants also make great sauces for wild game dishes.
 Elderberries were replanted this past June, both purple and white varieties.
+Gooseberries are an old-time favorite for our staff, making the best jelly!
+Sweet and tart table and juicing grapes grace our displays come fall… don’t miss out!

 PEACHES AND NECTARINES

-We have over 29! varieties of peaches and nectarines here, at Lockbriar Farms.
-Starting around the end of June with “Spring Snow” which is a very large, dark red skinned white peach that is very sweet.
+We offer over 29(!) varieties of peaches and nectarines here, at Lockbriar Farms.
+Starting around the mid-to-end of June with “Spring Snow” which is a very large, dark red skinned white peach that is very sweet.
 Just ask those who picked this variety last season.
 Sentry is our first yellow peach that came into season in 2010.
-Other varieties during the summer include the great canning peach, Loring and we finish our season with Snow Giant in October.
+Other varieties during the summer include the great canning peach, Loring, and we finish our season with Snow Giant in October.

 We have 3 varieties of apricots; “Goldrich” comes on in late June, “Hargrande” in July and “Harlayne” in August.
 Apricots are great-looking and great-tasting, but hard to grow.
 Some years you get them, and some years they get you!

 We used to grow at least 10 varieties of sweet cherries here at Lockbriar Farms.
 Unfortunately the Eastern Shore climate is not suitable for this fruit, causing us to make the tough decision of keeping them and hoping for a crop or putting our farm land to better use.
-Through Co-oping with other farms, such as Milburn Orchards in Elkton or Eagles Roost Farm and Orchard in North East, we are still able to offer both white and black sweet cherries that will be available in June, July and August.
+In the past, through co-oping with other farms, such as Milburn Orchards in Elkton or Eagles Roost Farm and Orchard in North East, we are still able to offer both white and black sweet cherries that will be available in June, July and August.
+Lockbriar’s newest cherry harvest will be coming soon as we replaced our trees with more disease resistant varieties!

 Pie Cherries available upon request.